Persecution: Muslims

 The persecution of Muslims has been a recurring phenomenon throughout the history of Islam.
 Persecution may refer to unwarranted arrest, imprisonment, beatings, torture, or execution.
 It may also refer to the confiscation or destruction of property, or incitement to hate Muslims.

 Persecution can extend beyond those who perceive themselves to be Muslims and include those who are perceived by others as Muslims, or it can include Muslims who are considered non-Muslims by fellow Muslims.
 The Ahmadiyya regard themselves as Muslims, but are seen by many other Muslims as non-Muslims and "heretics".
 In 1984, the Government of Pakistan, under General Zia-ul-Haq, passed Ordinance XX, which banned proselytizing by Ahmadis and also banned Ahmadis from referring to themselves as Muslims.
-According to this ordinance, any Ahmadi who refers to oneself as a Muslim by words, either spoken or written, or by visible representation, directly or indirectly, or makes the call for prayer as other Muslims do, is punishable by imprisonment of up to 3 years.
-Because of these difficulties, Mirza Tahir Ahmad migrated to London.

 Pagans

 Persecution of Pagans refers to the historical and ongoing acts of religious intolerance, violence, and oppression against followers of pagan or polytheistic religions.
 This persecution has been carried out by various religious and political groups, including Christians, Muslims, and governments throughout history.

 The rise of Christianity as a state religion in the Late Roman Empire led to the persecution of Pagans, who were seen as a threat to the new faith and persecution of pagans have continued in Post-Roman Europe, Arabia, and North Africa.
 The destruction and conversion of pagan temples into churches, mosques, or other structures were common practices during the Christianization of the Roman Empire and later the Spread of Islam in Middle East and North Africa.
 This was done to eradicate paganism and assert the dominance of Christianity and Islam.
 During the Age of Discovery, Many Europeans consider aspects of Native American, African Tribes, Polynesian, and Aboriginal Australian religion as pagans, which attributed to their genocide and forced conversions.
 Some notable examples are the Persecution of pagans in the late Roman Empire, Christianisation of the Germanic peoples, Islamization of the Sudan region, Persecution of pagans under Theodosius I, Persecution of pagans under Constantius II, Scramble for Africa, Colonization of Australia, and Colonization of the Americas.
 Modern Pagans, who practice various forms of paganism, are a religious minority in every country where they exist.
 They have been subject to religious discrimination and/or religious persecution.
 The largest modern Pagan communities are in North America and the United Kingdom, and the issue of discrimination receives most attention in those locations.
 Although the persecution of Pagans has decreased in recent centuries, it still exists in some parts of the world.
 The community of Pagans and Wiccans continues to face Christian persecution, particularly in the United States, where they are frequently subjected to negative stereotypes and misconceptions, such as those perpetuated during the Satanic Panic.